josjsjen/orbit-trial-tutorials/hello-food-trial-instructions.md

 ```bash
 foundations orbit serve start --project_name=orbit-trial --model_name=model-v1 --project_directory=./ --env=scheduler
 ```
+You can ignore the messages that got printed out.

 <details>
   <summary>What does this orbit feature do? (click to expand)</summary>